Free Trial

 In a science classroom, the answer is one of the three states of matter.

 In finance, liquidity refers to the state of the market, not a state of matter.
-Liquidity is one of the most important factors in any market.
+Liquidity is one of the most important factors in any market, enabling buyers and sellers to enter transactions affordably and efficiently.
 Without it, that market would dry up and cease to exist.
-Liquidity enables buyers and sellers to enter transactions affordably and efficiently.

-We'll walk through how to define liquidity, how it influences asset prices and investor behavior and why it's necessary for markets to function properly.
+Keep reading to learn more about liquidity, how it influences asset prices and investor behavior, and why it's necessary for markets to function properly.

 Think of liquidity as the oil that lubricates the engine of the market.
 If you don't put oil in your vehicle's engine, the gears will grind together and seize up causing the motor to sputter out.
-The same scenario is true in asset markets.
-Without ample liquidity, prices become unstable, and investors can't move in and out easily.
+The same is true with the stock market: Without ample liquidity, prices become unstable, and investors can't move in and out easily.

 Suppose your grandparents bequeath you a collection of rare stamps valued at $20,000.
 These aren't the rarest stamps in the world, but they have enough scarcity to create a functional market.